 11. I allow others authority over their lives.
 I treat them with fairness and dignity.

-Each shape in the symbol represents one of the three elements of Loricism.
-The triangle represents Ingenium, the diamond represents Communicatio Ratio, and the circle represents Cultura.
+It is simply a cool symbol.
+Each triangle in it represents the three elements of Loricism: Ingenium, Communicatio Ratio, and Cultura.

 From the actual question as seen on r/Loricism:

 "The truth of it is, when I started putting these ideas together I had not even discovered Stoicism, or at least recognized it.
 It was only very recently that I started to take notice of it, and what I realized is that a lot of my ideas lined up with it.
 I haven't studied it in depth, though, beyond listening to one book on Audible.
 I do admit, however, that I like to hang out in the Stoicism group on Facebook.
 So the short answer: if it rips off Stoicism exactly, that's a really huge f*cking coincidence, considering.
 And truth be told, it's either an indictment of Stoicism (that a mind as mediocre as mine could come up with the exact same thing independently), haha, or it's a pretty big compliment toward me.
 I think, clearly, the most rational answer is that, yeah, any similarities are just happy accidents.